A guy installing a roof

 Q: Does climate affect material choice?

 A: Yes.
-ENERGY STAR® recommends metal or clay tiles in hot climates and impact-resistant asphalt shingles in hail-prone areas (ENERGY STAR Roofing Guidelines).
+ENERGY STAR® recommends metal or clay tiles in hot climates and impact-resistant asphalt shingles in hail-prone areas.

 Back to Blog